netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - LdapUserDeleteAction
     - This parameter specifies what should be done while synchronization with deleted from LDAP user/group.
-0 - if user should be just deleted from NetXMS DB.
+0 - if user should be just deleted from |product_name| DB.
 1 - if it should be disabled.
 If it is chosen to disable user, then on LDAP sync user will be disabled and it’s description will be change on “LDAP entry was deleted.”
 Afterwards this user/group can be detached from LDAP and enabled if it is required or just deleted manually.
     - 1
     - No
   * - LockTimeout